 November 12-18 (Wild Project, 195 E. 3rd St., New York's East Village): The full festival!
 Stay tuned for more information as we get closer to the time!!

 This events series is in partnership with arts and advocacy organizations to raise awareness and action around specific local, national, and international human rights issues.
+The Interim Events series has received generous support from the Lyn and Norman Lear Family Foundation and the Barbra Streisand Foundation.
 More on past IHRAF Series can be found here.

 Festival friend, participant and supporter Omoyele Sowore is running to become President of Nigeria!
 Mr. Sowore was born on February 16, 1971 in the Niger Delta region of the country where he was also raised.
 He studied geography and planning at the University of Lagos and holds a master’s degree in public administration from Colombia University.